-The word “service” has Old French and Latin origins and in the 1200’s began to refer to “assistance, help, a helpful act”.
+The word ‘service‘ has Old French and Latin origins, and in the 1200’s began to refer to “assistance, help, a helpful act”.
 Today, when we reduce the decisions we request of our customers, we are being more helpful – we are offering excellent service.

 Here’s a example of what I mean:

 I checked in after delivering a full day of training, so I was definitely in that “tired and hungry” space.
 There was a lineup at the front desk and the buzz of impatience in the air.
-The staff handled it well and when my turn arrived, I experienced that wave of relief that comes when unpacking and good food are close at hand.
+The staff handled it well and, when my turn arrived, I experienced that wave of relief which comes when unpacking and good food are close at hand.
 Then came the question, common to most hotels: “Are you collecting reward points?”

 So I stood at the desk trying to decide if I should dig through my wallet and look for the appropriate loyalty card, or come back and submit the details later, or submit the details online, or … .
-In the end I responded with a weary “I have no idea.”
+In the end I responded with a weary, “I have no idea.”

-Many years ago I realized that the majority of people who approached me for training needed a written proposal.
+We can all find ways of decreasing our customers’ need to make decisions and, as a consequence, create an opportunity to deliver superior service.
+Many years ago I realized the majority of people who approached me for training needed a written proposal.
 Today I offer that proposal before it’s requested.
-Those who don’t require it respond with “A few points in an email is fine” or “No, I have what I need “, and those who do need a proposal … they don’t have to decide when and how to ask for one.
+Those who don’t require it respond with “A few points in an email is fine” or “No, I have what I need.”
+And those who do need a proposal … they don’t have to decide when and how to ask for one.

 In the coming weeks, pay attention to the questions you ask the majority of your customers.
 Are all of them necessary?
 Or can you gather and maintain that information in another way?
 And what about requests you receive from customers?
 Is there a way you can deliver that information before being asked?